hyper-designed/hyper_storage/packages/hyper_storage/docs/backends.md

 }
 ```

+### IMPORTANT
 > Hive backend requires initialization of Hive before use.
-Hyper Storage do not handle Hive initialization for you.
+Hyper Storage doesn't handle Hive initialization for you as
+> the initialization depends on whether the project is being used in Flutter or pure Dart environment.
 > You need to initialize Hive in your application before using the Hive backend.
-For example:

 ## [Secure Storage Backend](https://pub.dev/packages/hyper_storage_secure):